ilesinge/shabda/README.md

 To do
 -----

+- Move all this to github issues :)
 - Explain how to launch on codespace / how to make port public
 - Change allowed duration in definition ?
 - List API and view